Explore Ama Dablam 6,856m (22,494ft), one of the most stunning peaks in the Himalaya and one of the most impressive mountains in the world.

 Most of the teahouses in the mountains offer vegetarian meals.
 So, being a vegetarian is not a problem.
 Vegetarian meals are preferable to avoid food poisoning and indigestion.

 Natural spring water or tap water can be found along the trek and in guesthouses but must be treated.
-We use Katadyn filters to purify the natural water sources to make them safe to drink.
+We use Katadyn filters or water purification tablets to purify the natural water sources to make them safe to drink.
 This way, it is sustainable and pocket friendly as you need not buy bottled mineral water.
 You must carry a water bottle that can hold both hot and cold water and a hydration pack.

 If the temperature drops too low for the Katadyn filter to function properly or if any technical issues occur, it is recommended to buy boiled water from the teahouse to ensure safe drinking water as an alternative.